 Larry F. Slonaker...

-...was born and raised in Great Falls, Montana, and worked as a writer and editor at the once-renowned San Jose Mercury News, and the still-renowned Stanford University.
-There were a few stops at never-renowned places as well.
+... worked as a writer and editor at the San Jose Mercury News, and as a writer at Stanford University.

 from Nothing Got Broke